christianguenter2/demo_rename/README.md

 5. (Optional) setup a github action to automate this process

 ### Credits
-Thank you to [larshp](https://github.com/larshp) and the tool abaplint processing the renaming and [christianguenter2](https://github.com/christianguenter2) adjusting abap2UI5 and setting this up.
+Thank you to [larshp](https://github.com/larshp) and the tool abaplint processing the renaming and [christianguenter2](https://github.com/christianguenter2) for adjusting abap2UI5 and setting this up.

 ### TODO
 * https://github.com/abap2UI5/abap2UI5/issues/1087